xddxdd/blog/source/_posts/en/article/modify-website/bird-confederation.lantian/index.md

 6. Manual Emulation of BGP Confederation
    - It's the same thing as Confederation, but instead of assigning a common Confederation Identifier, all routers still run individually.
    - Then while broadcasting routes to other ASes, a filter is used to remove private ASNs to simulate the effect of Confederation.
+     - **WARNING:** Do not filter your private ASNs within your network!
+Or you will end up with a route loop.
    - The advantage is that all goodness of Confederation is kept, and the path length is calculated normally (no more detours);
    - The disadvantage is that it's easier to make configuration mistakes, like broadcasting routes without removing private ASNs.